 Guest post by Ernest Chan of QTS Capital Management

 As the name of our Tail Reaper program implies, it is designed to benefit from tail events.
-It did so (+20.07%) during August-December, 2015’s Chinese stock market crash (even though it trades only the E-mini S&P 500 index futures), it did so (+18.38%) during February-March, 2018’s “volmageddon”, and now it did it again (+12.98%) during February, 2020’s Covid-19 crisis.
+It did so (+20.07%) during August-December, 2015’s Chinese stock market crash (even though it trades only the E-mini S&P 500 index futures), it did so (+18.38%) during February-March 2018’s “volmageddon,” and now it did it again (+12.98%) during February 2020’s Covid-19 crisis.
 (As of this writing, March is up over 21% gross.)
-There are many names to this strategy: some call it “crisis alpha”, others call it “convex”, “long gamma” or “long vega” (even though no options are involved), “long volatility”, “tail hedge”, or just plain old “trend-following”.
-Whatever the name or description, it usually enjoys outsize return when there is real panic.
-(But of course, PAST PERFORMANCE IS NOT NECESSARILY INDICATIVE OF FUTURE RESULTS.)
+There are many names to this strategy: some call it “crisis alpha,” others call it “convex,” “long gamma” or “long vega” (even though no options are involved), “long volatility,” “tail hedge,” or just plain old “trend-following.”
+Whatever the name or description, it usually enjoys outsize returns when there is real panic.
+(Of course, PAST PERFORMANCE IS NOT NECESSARILY INDICATIVE OF FUTURE RESULTS.)
 Furthermore, our strategy did so without holding any overnight positions.

 Why is a trend-following strategy profitable in a crisis?
 A simple example will suffice.
-If a short trade is triggered when the return (from some chosen benchmark) exceeds -1%, then the trade will be very profitable if the market ends up dropping -4%.
+If a short trade is triggered when the return (from some chosen benchmark) exceeds -1%, then the trade will be very profitable if the market drops -4%.
 Vice versa for a long trade.
 (As recent market actions have demonstrated, prices exhibit both left and right tail movements in a crisis.)
-The trick, of course, is to find the right benchmark for the entry, and to find the right exit condition.
+The trick, of course, is to find the right benchmark for the entry and to find the right exit condition.